EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Evolutionary Theory

-Like most behaviours, group displays of aggression can be examined in terms of its ability to help an animal reproduce and survive.
-Humans may use group displays aggression to gain and secure territories, as well as other resources including food, water, (oil) mating opportunities and to achieve high status in their social groups (thus being able to obtain the best females).
-Researchers have theorized that group displays of aggression and the capacity for murder are products of our evolutionary past.
+Like most behaviours, group displays of aggression can be examined in terms of their ability to help an animal reproduce and survive.
+Humans may use group displays of aggression to gain and secure territories and other resources, including food, water, (oil), mating opportunities, and to achieve high status in their social groups (thus obtaining the best females).
+Researchers have theorised that group displays of aggression and the capacity for murder are products of our evolutionary past.

-It may seem maladaptive to risk your life in group display of aggression but it is maladaptive to be killed by an enemy or have your family, friends, tribe, females or resources killed or taken away, likewise it is also maladaptive to not seek opportunities to try and gain resources when times are hard (famine, lack of females etc).
-Thus those who aggressed in groups survived and passed down this trait to their offspring (natural selection).
+Risking your life in a group display of aggression may seem maladaptive.
+Still, it is also maladaptive to be killed by an enemy or have your family, friends, tribe, females, or resources killed or taken away.
+Likewise, it is also maladaptive not to seek opportunities to try and gain resources when times are hard (famine, lack of females, etc.).
+Thus, those who aggressed in groups survived and passed down this trait to their offspring (natural selection).

-Xenophobia, belligerence and bravery (see key terms for explanation) are thought to be key personality traits that are naturally selected for in group displays of aggression.
+Xenophobia, belligerence, and bravery (see key terms for explanation) are thought to be key personality traits that are naturally selected for group displays of aggression.

 Xenophobia

-• Natural selection - favoured genes that caused greater altruism to members of their own group, but intolerant of outsiders.
+• Natural selection favoured genes that caused more extraordinary altruism to members of their group, but were intolerant of outsiders.

-In other words, man commits group aggression in many different guises: lynch mobs, war, ambush, persecution of minority groups but it all boils down to the same thing: protection of resources or attack to secure more resources.
-Most modern forms of group aggression will occur when there is economic uncertainty and will be xenophobic in nature, e.g., persecution of Jews WW2; Oil in Iraqi War; Yugoslavia, persecution of Bosnians by Serbs, slaughter of native Indians by Americans etc, lynching of blacks by white after the abolition of slavery.
+In other words, man commits group aggression in many different guises: lynch mobs, war, ambush, persecution of minority groups, but it all boils down to the same thing: protection of resources or attack to secure more resources.
+Most modern forms of group aggression will occur when there is economic uncertainty and will be xenophobic, e.g., persecution of Jews WW2; the Oil in the Iraqi War; the persecution of Bosnians by Serbs; the slaughter of native Indians by Americans, etc, the lynching of blacks by whites after the abolition of slavery.

-Some of these group displays of aggression will be displayed as a war and other will be ambush attacks, lynching or persecution.
-Most evolutionary psychologists do not see the different kinds of displays of group aggression as being important because they see the reason behind any group display of aggression as being the same, e.g. survival.
+Some of these group displays of aggression will be displayed as a war, and others will be ambush attacks, lynching or persecution.
+Most evolutionary psychologists do not see the different kinds of displays of group aggression as vital because they see the reason behind any group display of aggression as the same, e.g., survival.

-The Evolutionary approach – shows us how understanding group displays fits in better with natural selection and behaviour that has evolved to better ensure the group survives.
-Group displays make membership costly and thus partaking in such ensures a higher level of commitment and group solidarity.
-This is an adaptive advantage as such solidarity gives the ability of unified groups to defend and compete against other groups.
+The Evolutionary approach shows us how understanding group displays fits better with natural selection and behaviour that has evolved to ensure the group's survival better.
+Group displays make membership costly; thus, partaking in them increases commitment and group solidarity.
+This is an adaptive advantage, as such solidarity allows unified groups to defend and compete against other groups.

-Group displays of aggression also raise staus with women and allow men to gain access to women either by stealing them or taking sexual privileges by force.
+Group displays of aggression also raise status with women and allow men to gain access to women either by stealing them or taking sexual privileges by force.
 Both have evolutionary advantages

 A01 Research